L.A. Confidential (film): Casting

 Hanson had seen Russell Crowe in Romper Stomper and found him "repulsive and scary, but captivating".
 The actor had read Ellroy's The Black Dahlia but not L.A.
 Confidential.
 When he read the script, Crowe was drawn to Bud White's "self-righteous moral crusade".
 Crowe fit the visual preconception of Bud.
 Hanson put the actor on tape doing a few scenes from the script and showed it to the film's producers, who agreed to cast him as Bud.

 Guy Pearce auditioned, and Hanson felt that he "was very much what I had in mind for Ed Exley."
 The director purposely did not watch the actor in The Adventures of Priscilla, Queen of the Desert, afraid that it might influence his decision.
 As he did with Crowe, Hanson taped Pearce and showed it to the producers, who agreed he should be cast as Ed.
 Pearce did not like Ed when he first read the screenplay and remarked, "I was pretty quick to judge him and dislike him for being so self-righteous ...
 But I liked how honest he became about himself.
 I knew I could grow to respect and understand him."

 Milchan was against casting "two Australians" in the American period piece (Pearce wryly noted in a later interview that while he and Crowe grew up in Australia, he was born in England to a New Zealand father, while the Māori Crowe is a New Zealander too).
 Crowe and Pearce were also relative unknowns in North America, and Milchan was equally worried about the lack of film stars in the lead roles.
 But he supported Hanson's casting decisions and this gave the director the confidence to approach Kim Basinger, Danny DeVito and Kevin Spacey.
 Hanson cast Crowe and Pearce because he wanted to "replicate my experience of the book.
 You don't like any of these characters at first, but the deeper you get into their story, the more you begin to sympathize with them.
 I didn't want actors audiences knew and already liked."

-A third Australian actor unknown to American audiences at the time, Simon Baker, later to star in the TV series The Mentalist, was cast in the smaller but noteworthy role of Matt Reynolds, a doomed young bisexual actor.
+A third Australian actor unknown to American audiences at the time, Simon Baker, later to star in the television series The Mentalist, was cast in the smaller but noteworthy role of Matt Reynolds, a doomed young bisexual actor.
 He was billed as Simon Baker Denny in the film's credits.

 Hanson felt that the character of Jack Vincennes was "a movie star among cops", and thought of Spacey, with his "movie-star charisma," casting him specifically against type.
 The director was confident that the actor "could play the man behind that veneer, the man who also lost his soul," and when he gave him the script, he told him to think of Dean Martin while in the role.
 Hanson cast Basinger because he felt that she "was the character to me.
 What beauty today could project the glamor of Hollywood's golden age?"